What we do

 Every pot produces approximately 1.5 tons of aluminum per day.
 The aluminum is transported to the casthouse where the metal is collected into furnaces which each can hold 60 tons.
 When the metal has reached its optimal temperature (720°C) the furnace is raised and the metal poured into casting moulds and moulded into 22 kilo slabs.
 The slabs are then bound in stacks that weigh approximately a ton and transported in that form to the markets in containers.

-We have started construction on a new casthouse at Grundartangi where we will produce aluminum billets.
+Testing of equipment and processes have begun in a new billet casthouse at Grundartangi.
 Click here for futher information

 Our main product is pure aluminum that is sold in international markets and used for all kinds of manufacturing.
 Most aluminum products that we know — cans and various kinds of packaging, construction materials, car rims, bicycles and computer cases — are made from alloys where aluminum is the most dominant ingredient but other metals are combined with the aluminum to make it stronger, increase the carrying capacity, increase or decrease the melting point or create other special characteristics.
 The most common metals used in alloys are copper, magnesium, manganese, silicon and zinc.